Alcohol Stove Accessories

 This is nice to have if you need to simmer a special dish for a long time.
 A more fuel sparing alternative might be to use a pot cozy to keep food at near boiling temperature longer.

 The following methods work well with open jet stoves.
-You may also be able to get a simmer attachment to work on a closed jet stove, but it can be difficult as you must find a way to balance having enough heat to keep the stove in operation and not so much as to burn your meal, plus you must be able to do this with different environmental conditions (what works on your stove top, may not work on the trail).
+You may also be able to get a simmer attachment to work on a pressurized jet stove, but it can be difficult as you must find a way to balance having enough heat to keep the stove in operation and not so much as to burn your meal, plus you must be able to do this with different environmental conditions (what works on your stove top, may not work on the trail).

 Options